kkocdko/utils4linux/mkfedora/README.md

 - Q: Is this safe?
 A:

-- Q: Why not remove SELinux?
+- Q: Why not prune SELinux?
 A:

 <details>
 <summary>Notes</summary>